Does having sex increase testosterone? The truth about bedroom habits and hormone levels

 If you are trying to manipulate your sexual frequency to optimize testosterone, you are likely focusing on the wrong lever.
 Instead, follow a structured clinical approach to optimize your baseline levels.

-- Optimize the “Big Three”: Sleep, Diet, and Resistance Training: Before considering medication, ensure your physiology supports production.
-Sleep restriction (less than 5 hours) can lower testosterone by 10-15% in a single week.[7]
-Compound lifts like squats and deadlifts trigger a larger acute hormonal release than isolation exercises.
+2. Optimize the “Big Three”: Sleep, Diet, and Resistance Training: Before considering medication, ensure your physiology supports production.
+Sleep restriction (less than 5 hours) can lower testosterone by 10 to 15% in a single week.[7]
+Compound lifts like squats and deadlifts can trigger larger acute hormonal responses than isolation exercises.
 Ensure adequate intake of zinc and magnesium, which are co-factors for testosterone synthesis.

 Myth vs Fact